Willie Colón: Awards and honors

 Colón has served as the chair of the Association of Hispanic Arts.

 Personal life

 Willie Colon is married.
 On April 20, 2021, Colón and his wife, Julia Colón were involved in a serious vehicle accident while driving a recreational vehicle through the Outer Banks of North Carolina.
 Colón suffered lacerations and a head injury and was evacuated to a hospital in Virginia.

+On May 26, 2014, after graduating from Westchester County Police Academy, Colón was sworn in as a Deputy Sheriff for the Department of Public Safety.
+On December 13, 2017, Colón became a Deputy Lieutenant.